Wang Yibo: 2023–2024: Film debut

+2025–present

 On 28 January 2025, Wang appeared on CCTV Spring Festival Gala for the second time, singing the song "I can" with Jam Hsiao.

+On 9 October, The theme song "With Overwhelming Momentum"(气势如虹) and its music video for the 15th National Games of the PRC have been officially released.

+On 28 November, the documentary series from Discovery Exploring the Unknown with Wang Yibo Season 2 premiered on Tencent Video.

+On 16 February 2026, Wang appeared on CCTV Spring Festival Gala for the third time, singing and dancing "Shine and Move" with Aaron Kwok.

 Other ventures

 Endorsements and ambassadorships

-Wang is one of the most in-demand and influential brand ambassadors in China.
-Partnering with over 30 brands, his endorsement ranges from domestic products such as Master Kong and Pechoin to international ones like Lacoste, Evisu and Shu Uemura.
-He is also the spokesperson of various brands including Jeanswest, Tempo and Edifier.
+Wang is a recognized brand ambassador in China.
+He has partnered with over 30 brands, and his endorsement ranges from domestic products such as Master Kong and Pechoin to international brands such as Lacoste, Evisu and Shu Uemura.
+He is also the spokesperson of brands including Jeanswest, Tempo and Edifier.
 Since 2020, Wang has been the youngest member and youngest brand ambassador of the Elite Club of the German luxury car brand Audi.
 He is also the youngest male house ambassador of the French luxury fashion house Chanel, the first male global brand ambassador of Jimmy Choo and the global brand ambassador of the Spanish luxury fashion house Loewe.

 In 2020, Wang was the first entertainer in Mainland China to become an official partner of Nike.
 In March 2021, Wang terminated his contract with the company after Nike criticized China for human rights violations against Uyghurs in Xinjiang, in the aftermath of U.S. sanctions on cotton grown in the region that followed widespread allegations of forced labor.
 The following month in April 2021, Wang was appointed the global chief brand ambassador of the sportswear brand Anta, which is the official sports apparel partner of 2022 Winter Olympics and 2022 Winter Paralympics.

 Through his pursuit of extreme sports, particularly skateboarding and motorcycle racing, as well as his widespread influence in the younger generation, Wang was appointed by the Chinese government as promotional ambassador of Chinese Skateboarding, and the ambassador for Chinese winter sports and the 2022 Beijing Winter Olympics and Paralympics.
 He also has served as the China's top dancer promotional ambassador, appointed by the Chinese Dancers Association since 2021, for his dancing skills and experiences.
 In 2024, to further highlight the Series' mix of sports and culture, the Local Organising Committee of the Shanghai event has appointed Wang as its promotional ambassador for the 2024 Olympic Qualifier Series.

 Wang has appeared on the front covers of the Chinese edition of various international magazines, such as Vogue, Elle, GQ, Marie Claire, Cosmopolitan and Harper's Bazaar.
 In March 2020, Wang became the first Chinese celebrity to grace all three covers of SuperELLE China by himself.
 In November, Wang starred in a fashion film project between Vogue Film and Chanel alongside Zhou Xun titled Le Vrai Ou (花的游吟).